Collegiate-Edu-Nation/chatbot-util/README.md

 <summary><b>Usage</b></summary>
 Before the FAQ can be extended by the LLM, the initial FAQ must be added to ~/.chatbot-util/

+Also, an updated employee list must be included in ~/.chatbot-util/employees.txt, and likewise for cen_answers.txt

-Once the FAQ is there, run the app:
+Once there, run the app:

     nix run github:camdenboren/chatbot-util

 <i>*Note: Ollama must be running in the background in order for the app to actually get a response- see <b>Setup</b> for commands.
 It's also worthwhile to make sure the LLMs are running on your GPU, otherwise responses are unbearably slow</i>

 This will create the extended FAQ in the same directory.
-Answers to questions about the company will need to be manually added in before this is suitable for uploading to Dialogflow, and make sure to cover both CEN and Collegiate Edu-Nation as appropriate, as Gemini gets confused.
+Make sure to cover both CEN and Collegiate Edu-Nation as appropriate in cen_answers.txt, as Gemini gets confused.
 </details>

 <details>